elastic/beats/README.md

 After you have a working prototype, open a pull request to add your Beat to the list of [community Beats](https://github.com/elastic/beats/blob/master/libbeat/docs/communitybeats.asciidoc).

+## Building Beats from the Source

+See our [CONTRIBUTING](CONTRIBUTING.md) file for information about setting up your dev environment to build Beats from the source.